duncanamps/xa80/README.md

 Here are some of the key features of XA80:

 * Two pass assembler with multi-processor and mnemonic handling (8080, 8085, Z80, Z180)
 * Opcode compiler so you can add your own secret/hidden instructions and extend to other processor variants in the "family"
-* Multiple grammar options to allow different assembler styles (under development)
-  * Also customisable so you can, within reason, add or amend grammars to simulate many assemblers
-  * Macro capability with nesting of macros allowed
+* Macro capability with nested expansion of macros allowed
-  * Conditional assembly with IF / IFDEF / IFNDEF statements, depending on grammar
+* Conditional assembly with IF / IFDEF / IFNDEF statements
-  * Full expression evaluator with definable precedence
+* Full expression evaluator with many functions and string handling capability
 * Rich set of command line parameters
 * Environment variable for commonly used parameters
 * Runs on any hardware supported by Lazarus/FPC (Windows, macOS, Linux, etc. etc.)
+* Fast - will assemble the CP/M BD0S22.ASM (3,289 lines) and CCP22.ASM (1,325 lines) with map file and listing outputs
+totalling 105 pages in approx. 0.15 seconds using a Core i7 laptop, Acer Aspire 5 A515-56

 #### Development Status

-This is very much experimental and was developed by the author as a learning tool for how assemblers work in general.
+This is very much experimental and was developed by the author as a learning tool for how assemblers, lexical analysers and parsers work in general.
 Please don't use this for anything serious that you would object to losing.
 Whilst having been extensively tested, and coming with working examples, there is no guarantee that it will work correctly with all input files.